fongandrew/hydeout/code-of-conduct.md

 ### Reporting unacceptable behaviour

-If you are the subject of unacceptable behaviour or have witnessed any such behaviour, you can report it to the ISBA Diversity and Inclusion Officer Dr. Shinya Shoda ([ombudsperson@isbarch.org](mailto:ombudsperson@isbarch.org)), or any other member of the ISBA Board or Conference Committee.
+If you are the subject of unacceptable behaviour or have witnessed any such behaviour, you can report it to the ISBA Ombudsperson ([ombudsperson@isbarch.org](mailto:ombudsperson@isbarch.org)), or any other member of the ISBA Board or Conference Committee.

 Anyone experiencing or witnessing behaviour that constitutes an immediate or serious threat to public safety, or behavior that constitutes a criminal act, is expected to contact the appropriate law enforcement agency.
 Those witnessing a potential criminal act should also take actions necessary to maintain their own personal safety.